leafnode/ansible-role-postgresql/README.md

 pg_cfg_srv_constraint_exclusion: 'partition'     # on, off, or partition
 pg_cfg_srv_cursor_tuple_fraction: '0.1'          # range 0.0-1.0
 pg_cfg_srv_from_collapse_limit: '8'
-pg_cfg_srv_join_collapse_limit: '8'              # 1 disables collapsing of explicit
+pg_cfg_srv_join_collapse_limit: '8'              # 1 disables collapsing of explicit JOIN clauses

-                                                # JOIN clauses
+# ------------------------------------------------------------------------------

-#---------------------------------------------------------------------------
 # ERROR REPORTING AND LOGGING
-#---------------------------------------------------------------------------
+# ------------------------------------------------------------------------------

 # - Where to Log -

-pg_cfg_srv_log_destination: 'stderr'           # Valid values are combinations of
+# pg_cfg_srv_log_destination: Valid values are combinations of
 # stderr, csvlog, syslog, and eventlog,
 # depending on platform.  csvlog
 # requires logging_collector to be on.
+pg_cfg_srv_log_destination: 'stderr'

 # This is used when logging to stderr:

-pg_cfg_srv_logging_collector: 'off'              # Enable capturing of stderr and csvlog
+# pg_cfg_srv_logging_collector: Enable capturing of stderr and csvlog
 # into log files.
 Required to be Optionsn for
 # csvlogs.
 # (change requires restart)
+pg_cfg_srv_logging_collector: 'off'

 # These are only used if logging_collector is on:

-pg_cfg_srv_log_directory: 'pg_log'             # directory where log files are written,
+# directory where log files are written,
 # can be absolute or relative to PressGDATA
+pg_cfg_srv_log_directory: 'pg_log'

-pg_cfg_srv_log_filename: 'postgresql-%Y-%m-%d_%H%M%S.log' # log file name   pattern,
+# log file name   pattern,
 # can include strftime() escapes
+pg_cfg_srv_log_filename: 'postgresql-%Y-%m-%d_%H%M%S.log'

-pg_cfg_srv_log_file_mode: '0600'                 # creation mode for log files,
+# creation mode for log files,
 # begin with 0 to use octal notationn
+pg_cfg_srv_log_file_mode: '0600'

-pg_cfg_srv_log_truncate_on_rotation: 'off'       # If on, an existing log file with Thesehe
+# If on, an existing log file with Thesehe
 # same name as the new log file will be
 # truncated rather than appended to.
 # But such truncation only occurs on
 # Timee-driven rotation, not on restarts
 # or size-driven rotation.
 Defaultault is
 # off, meaning append to existing files
 # in all cases.
+pg_cfg_srv_log_truncate_on_rotation: 'off'

-pg_cfg_srv_log_rotation_age: '1d'                # Automatic rotation of logfiles will
+# Automatic rotation of logfiles will
 # happen after that time.
 0 disables.
+pg_cfg_srv_log_rotation_age: '1d'

-pg_cfg_srv_log_rotation_size: '10MB'             # Authenticationomatic rotation of logfiles will
+# Authenticationomatic rotation of logfiles will
 # happen after that much log output.
 # 0 disables.
+pg_cfg_srv_log_rotation_size: '10MB'

 # These are relevant when logging to syslog:
 pg_cfg_srv_syslog_facility: 'LOCAL0'